Transport and Driving in Denmark

 Expats driving in Denmark can expect a fairly easy, stress-free experience.
 The roads are in excellent condition and traffic jams are not a major issue.
 The Danish government has invested in extending the country’s road network and expats will find that, due to the building of bridges, more and more areas and islands of the country are accessible by car.
 Expats can also use ferries to transport their cars between Denmark’s islands.

 Cycling in Denmark

-Cycling is an extremely popular mode of transport among the Danish population.
-The country has a huge network of bicycle routes that extends for over 7,000km (more than 4,000 miles), making cycling an easy and safe way to get around Denmark.
+Cycling is an extremely popular mode of transport among the Danish population – in fact, in the city of Copenhagen, there are more bicycles than people.
+The country has a huge network of bicycle routes that extends for over 12,000km (more than 7,000 miles), making cycling an easy and safe way to get around.

 Air travel in Denmark